 WHO AM I?

 Hi there!
 I am Nana Soares, a proud Brazilian and Latin-American feminist and activist.
 I find it very difficult to explain my professional life - that's why I created this website.
 I've explored many things and studied a few others.
-I have my specialities but, more important, I am a person always willing to learn more.
+I love this myriad of experiences and I am ALWAYS willing to learn more.

 I've also hosted a podcast on pop culture and feminism called Pop Don't Preach.